FloorD/wordcamp/talk.md

 With 3.4 million users, the five-year-old site is a runaway hit in the hacker community, the go-to place for coders to show off pet projects and crowdsource any improvements.
 But the company has grander ambitions: It wants to change the way people work.
 It’s starting with software developers for sure, but maybe one day anyone who edits text in one form or another — lawyers, writers, and civil servants — will do it the GitHub way.

 To people who do not program, a visit to GitHub is a daunting run through the hacker jargon gauntlet.
 There are repositories, or “repos,” big chunks of code or text that get edited and “forked.”
 There are smaller snippets, called Gists.
 It’s tough for non-technical users to figure things out, but for engineers, this stuff is candy.
+Tech jargon: non-developers don't understand branches, forks, commits, rebasing, cloning, etc.. and they don't care to learn.
+GitHub is moving Git functionality into the browser.
+GitHub diffs (changes in a file) are designed for code: line-by-line diffs instead of words, sentences, and paragraphs.
+But a little bird told me that this is changing.

 ###WordPress 3.6 "Oscar"

 Flagship feature (if you'd ask me) of [WordPress 3.6 "Oscar"](http://wordpress.org/news/2013/08/oscar/) is the revamped **Revisions**, **Post Locking** and **Augmented Autosave**:
 Revisions save every change and the new interface allows you to scroll easily through changes to see line-by-line who changed what and when.
 Post Locking and Augmented Autosave will especially be a boon to sites where more than a single author is working on a post.
 Each author now has their own autosave stream, which stores things locally as well as on the server (so much harder to lose something) and there’s an interface for taking over editing of a post.

 From the first word you write, WordPress saves every change.
 Text is highlighted as you scroll through revisions at lightning speed, so you can see what changes have been made along the way.
 It’s easy to compare two revisions from any point in time, and to restore a revision and go back to writing.
 No mistake is permanent.
 Autosaving is got heaps better; whether your power goes out, your browser crashes, or you lose your internet connection, your content is safe.

-**Better Post Locking**
 Always know who’s editing with live updates that appear in the list of posts.
 And if someone leaves for lunch with a post open, you can take over where they left off.

 ###Version Control the way I like it